lucidrains/reformer-pytorch/README.md

 This is a Pytorch implementation of Reformer https://openreview.net/pdf?id=rkgNKkHtvB

 It includes LSH attention, reversible network, and chunking.
-It has been validated with a toy auto-regressive task.
+It has been validated with an auto-regressive task (enwik8).

 ## Install